arobirosa/computer-repair-ai-assistant-prolog/README.md

 ## Negative points
 * There aren't any prolog programmers in the market.
 Prolog is more difficult to understand as a language than object-oriented or imperative languages like Java or Python
 * Most prolog distributions don't seem to be actively used in commercial projects
-* Intellij IDEA don't support Prolog.
-The Prolog plugin is not compatible with version 2022.1.3

 ## Neutral points

 * It is difficult for an domain expert to add new diagnoses on his/her own.
 For a fast repair, the symptoms which are easy to check must be written first on the prolog programm.
+* Intellij IDEA supports Prolog syntax highlighting using the plug-in Logtalk.
+The Prolog plugin is not compatible with version 2022.1.3

 # Requirements